+0 active impingement test (Neer's test)

+0 impingement relief test

+0 Gerber's lift off sign

+0 Hawkins-Kennedy test.

+Elbow I :

-- Mill's test
+0 Mill's test

-- o Cozen's sign
+0 Cozen's sign

-- passive test (medial epicondylitis).
+0 passive test (medial epicondylitis).

-wrist and hand:
+• Wrist and hand:

-- scaphoid fracture (anatomical snuff box tenderness; scaphoid tubercle tenderness; axial loading of the thumb) - carpal tunnel syndrome (carpal compression test; Tinel's test; wrist-ratio index) - scapholunate instability (scaphoid shift test) - De Quervain's syndrome (Finkelstein test).
+0 scaphoid fracture (anatomical snuff box tenderness; scaphoid tubercle tenderness; axial loading of the thumb)

-• spine:
+0 carpal tunnel syndrome (carpal compression test; Tinel's test; wrist-ratio index)

+0 scapholunate instability (scaphoid shift test)

+0 De Quervain's syndrome (Finkelstein test).

+Spine :

-- o straight leg raise
+0 straight leg raise

-- o slump test
+0 slump test

-- SIJ (sacroiliac joint) distraction ("gapping" test).
+SIJ (sacroilia ac joint) distraction ("gapping" test).

-2.2 Explain the different types of joint-end feel:

-Bone to bone (bony) end feel

-Occurs when one would not expect to find a bone to bone end feel, hard, unyielding end feel.
-Restriction occurs before the normal end of range movement caused by osteophytes, degenerative joint disease, mal-union of joint following a fracture etc.

-Muscle spasm end feel

-Sudden and hard dramatic arrest of movement accompanied by pain which is invoked by the movement.
+5.8 Explain the different types of joint-end feel: • Bone to bone (bony) end feel Occurs when one would not expect to find a bone to bone end feel, hard, unyielding end feel.
+Restriction occurs before the normal end of range movement caused by osteophytes, degenerative joint disease, mal-union of joint following a fracture etc. Muscle spasm end feel Sudden and hard dramatic arrest of movement accompanied by pain which is invoked by the movement.
 Springy, rebound end feel.
 Reflexive (protective) muscle guarding designed to prevent further injury.

-Empty end feel

-No physical restriction to the movement but with considerable pain.
+Empty end feel No physical restriction to the movement but with considerable pain.
 There may be full range of motion but with pain.
 Examples include acute bursitis, and joint inflammation.

-• Springy block end feel (internal derangement)

-Springy or rebound sensation in a non-capsular pattern.
+Springy block end feel (internal derangement) Springy or rebound sensation in a non-capsular pattern.
 Usually occurs before the end of the normal ROM.
 For example, loose cartilage, meniscal tissue within joints, e.g. torn meniscus won't be able to extend knee fully.

-• Leathery end feel (capsular stretch end feel)

-Similar to tissue stretch but occurs when the ROM is reduced.
+Leathery end feel (capsular stretch end feel) Similar to tissue stretch but occurs when the ROM is reduced.
 Hard Capsular - thick quality and the limitation comes on abruptly.
 Soft Capsular- more often seen with acute conditions, stiffness occurs early in the range, increasing until the end of the range is reached.

-Boggy or soft end feel

-Occurs if you have a joint effusion or oedema, mushy with soft quality to it.
+Boggy or soft end feel Occurs if you have a joint effusion or oedema, mushy with soft quality to it.
 This may indicate acute inflammation, e.g. acute moderate to severe sprain, or ligamentous injury.

-2.3 Explain how to establish and interpret findings for each objective assessment technique:

-- see AC 4.1.

-- asymmetry

-- o consider use of video/photo

-- palpation establish a method of determining pain level prior to treatment

-- range of motion:

-- o consider use of:

-- video/photo

-- goniometers

-- sit and reach board.

-- record point of pain/discomfort/restriction

-- follow strength measurement protocols if used (oxford, cyriax).

-- functional tests establish baseline against any progress could be measured

-- straight leg raise and/or slump 'safety checks':

-- o refer if the tests are positive.

-3. Be able to conduct subjective and objective assessment
+5.9 Explain how to establish and interpret findings for each objective assessment technique: asymmetry consider use of video/photo palpation - establish a method of determining pain level prior to treatment range of motion: consider use of: video/photo goniometers sit and reach board. record point of pain/discomfort/restriction follow strength measurement protocols if used (oxford, cyriax). functional tests - establish baseline against any progress could be measured straight leg raise and/or slump 'safety checks': refer if the tests are positive.
+5.10 Describe how to establish treatment goals based upon subjective and objective assessments 5.11 Explain why the Client's expectations from subjective assessment.
+Which treatment will best suit client from objective examination.
+Informed consent is a legal requirement. client needs to agree to any proposed treatment 5.12 Explain the importance of accurate client assessments and re-assessments Establish baselines against which to measure progress of client and efficacy of treatment.

+6. Be able to conduct client assessments 6.1 Ensure presence of an appropriate chaperone if necessary, documenting accordingly Can act as a safeguard for both parties (children/vulnerable adults and performance massage therapist) and is a witness to the conduct and the continuing consent of the procedure: Provides protection to healthcare professionals against unfounded allegations of improper behaviour.